Joshua-Shirley/WGU-CS-856-Projects/Feedback-Summary.md

 Suggested action: none.

 The overall goal was to make a website that encourages users to explore the island and create a desire to visit the wonderful place.
 Getting the users to look through images and read content was not fully accomplished.
-The users were quick to try and finish the tasks.
-I want to light up their imaginations and wonder.
+The users were quick to try and finish the tasks without any exploration or curiosity.
+I would like to make the images more user-friendly to encourage exploration.
-Making the images more user friendly could definitely help that cause.